Creative Step Programme

 So, we have launched The Creative Step, a development programme dedicated to the specific needs of the sector and founded on the understanding that the unique qualities and requirements of creative enterprises are not currently met by mainstream business initiatives.

-The programme runs for three weeks with two one and a half hour sessions a week.
+The programme runs for three weeks on Tuesdays and Thursdays from 10am to 12.30pm.
 NB: It is essential that participants can attend all six sessions.

 The Creative Step experience is hands-on, practical, and interactive; you work directly on aspects of your own business while collaborating with others throughout the programme.
 Through a deep understanding of the needs of creative entrepreneurs, the programme has been carefully structured to support you and your business, whether you are starting out, are planning for your next stage of development or responding to changing market forces.
 It builds on leading tools and techniques that support creative businesses globally, including aspects of the Creative Enterprise Programme run by Nesta and the British Council.